ryands17/rcomp/readme.md

 - [x] ~~Add support for .ts/.tsx~~

 ### Changelog

+**Version 1.0.4**
+- Fix an issue where the users' custom config was not imported

 **Version 1.0.3**
 - Add support for generating stories for components (if using Storybook)